 If the total cost to repair the damage to your vehicle is $1,000 and you have a $500 deductible, you pay $500 of the $1,000.

 It’s a good idea to report a claim even if you think the cost of your damages is lower than your deductible.
 Here's why:

 If another driver or another person was involved in the accident, reporting the accident allows us to investigate what happened while the event is still fresh in your mind.
 A timely investigation can help us protect your interests if the other people involved claim that you're responsible for their damages or injuries.

-If a shop of your choosing completes the repairs, Safeco will provide a check directly to you or to you and your lender or body shop if you have a loan or lease on your vehicle.
+With your authorization, Safeco is happy to pay network shops directly.
+For other shops, Safeco can provide a check to you, to the shop or to you and your lender if you have a loan or lease on your vehicle.

 If your policy includes rental coverage, we can arrange to provide a temporary vehicle for a reasonable amount of time while repairs are being completed.
 Rental cars are typically included as part of your auto insurance policy, however some restrictions may apply depending on your specific terms.
 In most states, you are responsible for the cost of fuel, loss-damage waivers and fees for underage drivers.
 Contact your claims representative for details about your rental coverage, or to make arrangements for a rental.

 Customers not insured by Safeco:

 We may provide transportation if we accept liability on behalf of our insured.
 If you are unsure of the liability decision, contact your Safeco claims representative directly to discuss your claim.